The indoor grow light technological revolution is racing forward, and that’s great news for marijuana growers.

 Grow lights that produce this pure white light are sometimes called “full spectrum” lights.

 I was extremely skeptical when I first saw white light LED grow lights at grow op trade shows.
-My experience with white light grow lights previously was that they’re only good for early clones and seedlings.
+My experience with white light grow lights previously was they’re only good for early clones and seedlings.

 I firmly believed marijuana industry folklore that said you need blue-white light for grow phase and orange-red light for bloom phase.